March Newsletter 2025

 Recent Publications

-December Newsletter 2024 November Newsletter 2024 October Newsletter 2024 September Newsletter 2024 June Newsletter 2024 Beneath the Floorboards Digital Exhibit on Enslaved Persons in Monmouth County, NJ Call for Manuscripts for our January 2025 edition is October 31, 2024 (Click for Details) Teaching Social Studies Journal - Winter-Spring, 2024 Teaching Social Studies Journal - Summer-Fall, 2023 Teaching Social Studies Journal - Winter-Spring, 2023 Teaching Social Studies Journal - Summer-Fall, 2022 Teaching Social Studies Journal - Winter-Spring 2022 Teaching Social Studies Journal - Summer-Fall 2021 Teaching Social Studies Journal - Winter-Spring 2021 Teaching Social Studies Journal - Summer/Fall 2020 Individual articles are also on our blog: https://teachingsocialstudies.org 2020 NJ Social Studies Standards NJ DOE Resources for Standards Including Grade Bands Profiles New Mandate for Asian American Pacific Islanders History & Contributions NJDOE Resources for Diversity, Inclusion & Equity in K-12 NJ Climate Education Resources Google Drive K-12 Curriculum Resources on Interdisciplinary Climate Education 2020 NJ Financial Literacy & Career & Life Skills Standards (Begin p.
+February Newsletter 2025 January Newsletter 2025 December Newsletter 2024 November Newsletter 2024 October Newsletter 2024 September Newsletter 2024 Beneath the Floorboards Digital Exhibit on Enslaved Persons in Monmouth County, NJ Call for Manuscripts for our August 2025 edition is May 31, 2025 (Click for Details) Teaching Social Studies Journal - Summer-Fall, 2024 Teaching Social Studies Journal - Winter-Spring, 2024 Teaching Social Studies Journal - Summer-Fall, 2023 Teaching Social Studies Journal - Winter-Spring, 2023 Teaching Social Studies Journal - Summer-Fall, 2022 Teaching Social Studies Journal - Winter-Spring 2022 Teaching Social Studies Journal - Summer-Fall 2021 Teaching Social Studies Journal - Winter-Spring 2021 Teaching Social Studies Journal - Summer/Fall 2020 Individual articles are also on our blog: https://teachingsocialstudies.org 2020 NJ Social Studies Standards NJ DOE Resources for Standards Including Grade Bands Profiles New Mandate for Asian American Pacific Islanders History & Contributions NJDOE Resources for Diversity, Inclusion & Equity in K-12 NJ Climate Education Resources Google Drive K-12 Curriculum Resources on Interdisciplinary Climate Education 2020 NJ Financial Literacy & Career & Life Skills Standards (Begin p.
 21) Educating for Democracy Roadmap (39 pp) Educating for Democracy Report: Excellence in History & Civics (34 pp) Still Waiting A Children's Story Book about Climate Change Authored & Illustrated by Danielle Lee (High School Student) Video Link To request author visit, paper books, please email Danielle Lee Teaching Tips from Subject To Climate Student Recognition Awards for 2023-24 CONGRATULATIONS!
 Hall of Fame of Recognized Students (2018-2024) *First Place Recognition Award Middle School Division Northern NJ - *Rebecca Garcia, Lovell J. Honiss School, Dumont (Nominated by Joanne Conboy) Riley Espaillat (Charles A. Selzer School, Dumont) Central NJ -*Sia Dixit, Linwood School, North Brunswick Township, NJ (Nominated by Nancy Tracey Sheyla Candelario Almanzar, Shanelly Disia, Ashley Aleman Fernandez, Julliana Thompson (William C. Mcginnis MS, Perth Amboy) High School Division Northern NJ - *Bevin Brottman, High Point Regional HS, Sussex, NJ (Nominated by Kory Loyola) Fatima Ahmed (Bloomfield HS), Diego Albert (Pascack Valley HS), Marcel Astrakhan (Leonia HS), Kieran Doody (Pascack Valley HS), Jillian Gordon (Dumont HS), Jakob "Kobe" Haas (Ramsey HS), Parker Hein (Sparta HS), Jenifer Hernandez (Bayonne HS), Central NJ - *Theresa DeAngelis, Watchung Regional HS, Warren, NJ (Nominated by Anita Byk) Syra Bhatt (Princeton HS, Laura Izzi (Roxbury HS), Alex Mahdavian (Ridge HS, Bernards), Angie Yang (Ridge HS, Bernards) Southern NJ - *Fred Gale, Southern Regional HS, Manahawkin, NJ (Nominated by Dr. Bill Smith College Division Arlene Gardner Distinguished Scholar Award *Zoe Nalepa, Rider University (Nominated by Dr. Mark Pearcy) Join the NJCSS or Renew your membership for 2025-26!
 (Only $25.00) Online Registration Form PDF Registration Form Payment may be made by PayPal (link is below), PO, or check.
-Mail your PO or check to NJCSS, Rutgers University-Livingston Campus, Lucy Stone Hall, Suite A-350, 54 Joyce Kilmer Ave., Piscataway, NJ 08854 Join the NJSSSA (Social Studies Supervisors Association) Online Form Contact Gabrielle Rendek, Cranford Public Schools [email protected] New Jersey Council for the Social Studies Rutgers University, Livingston Campus Lucy Stone Hall, Suite A350 54 Joyce Kilmer Avenue Piscataway, NJ 08854 |
+Mail your PO or check to NJCSS, Rutgers University-Livingston Campus, Lucy Stone Hall, Suite A-350, 54 Joyce Kilmer Ave., Piscataway, NJ 08854 Join the NJSSSA (Social Studies Supervisors Association) Online Form Contact Gabrielle Rendek, Cranford Public Schools [email protected] Join the NCSS (National Council for the Social Studies) New Jersey Council for the Social Studies Rutgers University, Livingston Campus Lucy Stone Hall, Suite A350 54 Joyce Kilmer Avenue Piscataway, NJ 08854 |

 Directions to Busch Campus Center - Rutgers University